-2. You can borrow up to the full amount of cost of attendance.
+2. You can borrow up to the full amount of cost of attendance

-3. You must demonstrate creditworthiness to qualify.
+3. You must demonstrate creditworthiness to qualify

-Alternatively, you can take these steps to improve your credit prior to attending graduate school and help ensure that you qualify for a Grad PLUS loan.
+Alternatively, you can take steps to improve your credit prior to attending graduate school and help ensure that you qualify for a Grad PLUS loan.
 Of course, delaying your decision to attend graduate school can also give you more time to save up money so that you don’t need to borrow as much.

-4. Interest accrues from the moment your loan is disbursed.
+4. Interest accrues from the moment your loan is disbursed

-While you’re not required to make payments if you’re enrolled in a graduate program at least half-time, interest on your loan begins accruing the moment your loan is disbursed.
+Although you’re not required to make payments if you’re enrolled in a graduate program at least half-time, interest on your loan begins accruing the moment your loan is disbursed.

-5. In addition to interest, a loan origination fee is applied.
+5. A loan origination fee is applied

 Beyond the interest that is accruing on your loan, an origination fee is deducted when your loan is disbursed.

-6. Currently, Graduate PLUS loans have a fixed interest rate.
+6. Currently, Graduate PLUS loans have a fixed interest rate

-As of the 2015-2016 academic year, these loans had a fixed interest rate of 6.84%.
+As of the 2017-2018 academic year, these loans had a fixed interest rate of 7.00%.
 As with other federal loans, the interest rate is set by Congress and can change each academic year.